 a.
 "City Tree" is a tree within City limits that is on property owned or managed by the City.
 A tree that straddles a property line between private property and City-owned or -managed property is a Private Tree, shared by the City and adjacent property owner.
 A tree on a property line between City-owned or managed property and the street is a Street Tree.

 b.
-"Dangerous Tree" is one where the condition of the tree presents a foreseeable danger of inflicting damage that cannot be alleviated by treatment or pruning.
+"Dangerous Tree" is one where the condition of the tree presents a foreseeable danger of inflicting damage that cannot be alleviated by treatment, pruning, or by making practicable site condition modifications.
 A tree may be dangerous because it is likely to injure people or damage vehicles, structures, or development, such as sidewalks or utilities.

 c.
 "Dead Tree" is a tree that is dead or has been damaged beyond repair or where not enough live tissue, green leaves, limbs, or branches exist to sustain life as determined by an arborist.